genenetwork/genenetwork3/README.md

 2. Create a container with `guix shell -C`
 3. Use a profile and shell settings with `source ~/opt/genenetwork3/etc/profile`

+At this point we use all three for different purposes.

 #### Create an environment:

 Simply load up the environment (for development purposes):